 ░█▀▀█ ▀█▀ ░█▀▀█ ░█ ░█▀▀▀█ ░█▀▀▀ ░█ ▄▀ ░█▀▀█ ░█ ░█▄▄▀ ░█ ░█ ░█ ░█ ░█▀▄ ░█ ░█ ▄█▄ ░█ ░█ ░█▄▄▄ ░█▄▄▄█ ░█▄▄▄ ░█ ░█

 Give agents access to CLI commands without exposing credentials.
-Commands proxy from a container-side shim to a host-side daemon.
+Commands proxy from a container-side shim to an airlock daemon over a unix socket.
 The container never holds a secret.

 curl -fsSL https://raw.githubusercontent.com/calebfaruki/airlock/main/install.sh | sh